Freetown's wood homes a link to Sierra Leone's past

 For Lucy Senessie, a 24-year-old who lives in one of the West Indies-influenced board houses in Freetown - known as 'bode ose' in the krio vernacular - the city's unique architecture is a living link to its past.

-"It is very important for people to see what has been there before," she said, standing outside her wooden house in Freetown's Murray Town neighbourhood.
-"The time when they colonise this country, there is only board houses in this country, but now things have changed."
+"It is very important for people to see what has been there before," she said, standing outside her wooden house in Freetown's Murray Town neighborhood.
+"The time when they colonize this country, there is only board houses in this country, but now things have changed."

 Isa Blyden, a documentary producer who has researched Freetown architecture, sees the origin of the houses in the arrival of the ‘Nova Scotians' to Sierra Leone.